The Rise of Language Models in Mining Software Repositories: A Survey: Review Method

 \subsection{Data Collection}

-All 85 primary studies were carefully analysed to address our RQs, with each paper reviewed by at least two authors.
+All 177 primary studies were carefully analyzed to address our RQs, with each paper reviewed by at least two authors.
 For each study, we extracted information related to the study characteristics, the specific MSR application, the data used, and the LMs employed.
-Specifically, for RQ$_1$, we extracted the application domains (e.g., generation) and the target artefacts addressed (e.g., pull request titles).
-For RQ$_2$, we characterised both source data and generated datasets, recording their name, availability, content (e.g., code), and, for source data, their origin (e.g., repository, dataset).
+Specifically, for RQ$_1$, we extracted the application domains (e.g., generation) and the target artifacts addressed (e.g., pull request titles).
+For RQ$_2$, we characterized both source data and generated datasets, recording their name, availability, content (e.g., code), and, for source data, their origin (e.g., repository, dataset).
 For RQ$_3$, we captured information about the LMs employed, including their names, weight availability, type (e.g., text, code), size, and usage mode (i.e., base model or fine-tuning).
-Finally, for RQ$_4$, we collected information on reproducibility practices, including the availability of supplementary materials and reusable tools, the platforms used to host them (e.g., GitHub, Zenodo), and the economic costs associated with using LMs.
+Finally, for RQ$_4$, we examined the availability of supplementary materials and reusable tools, the platforms used to host them (e.g., GitHub, Zenodo), and the economic costs associated with using LMs.

 As a validation step, we contacted the corresponding author of each primary study and sent them the extracted information to confirm it was correct.
 Some minor changes were proposed and integrated.